Genesis Suite: Background

 "It would have been silly to have attempted such a work.
 My idea is strictly one for the masses—I wanted to appeal to all record buyers.”

 "I admit that Schoenberg, Strawinsky, Milhaud and maybe Toch did the artistic job away from Hollywood influence, but my number received more applause [at the premiere performance] even from the concert audience.
 Tansman (not strictly a Hollywood composer), Tedesco (also not too Hollywoodish) and I did a more operatic style of scoring.”

 "In fact, so successful was my score at the concert that we [Shilkret and Werner Janssen, who conducted the premiere concert performance and was shortly to conduct the premiere recording] are changing the order of the records.
 Instead of starting with Schoenberg and scaring the buyer, the album starts with Shilkret—Creation 2 sides...
 We leave the futuristic music of Strawinsky and Schoenberg for one double faced record and at the last.”

 "The critics didn't dare to criticize the 2 giants Strawinsky and Schoenberg because they didn't understand them.
 Schoenberg's music is so ultramodern and in the 12 tone scale that even you with all your experience will think that the cat is just jumping all over the piano—It is a great piece of music but oh—so new in sound.”

-"My appeal is to record buyers—not only music lovers of the ulta modern type but to all buyers and lovers of music and the bible.”
+"My appeal is to record buyers—not only music lovers of the ultra modern type but to all buyers and lovers of music and the bible.”

 "If you think that Shilkret, Tedesco, Tansman and Toch wrote cheap music, you are mistaken—of course we used some dramatic tricks but you'll find them modern and beautiful—What is wrong in writing music to accentuate the scene or words—Wagner did it all the time.
 We do it in picture music because it is effective.
 For ordinary people even our music is strange and modern.”